ibm-cloud-docs/openshift/openshift_hpcs_router.md

   When this resource is created, the following processes occur:
     * {{site.data.keyword.cloud_notm}} HPCS Router operator creates a CSR generator job and a `ConfigMap` resource.
     * The CSR generator job uses the `ConfigMap` to process the data in the `Certificate` custom resource.
-    * The CSR generator job uses the data in the `Certificate` custom resource and the cerdentials in the `hpcs-credentials` secret to sign the CSR.
+    * The CSR generator job uses the data in the `Certificate` custom resource and the credentials in the `hpcs-credentials` secret to sign the CSR.
     * A secret that contains the signed CSR, the `grep11` reference to the generated private key, and the generated public key is created in the project that you specified in the `Certificate` custom resource.

 3. Get the signed CSR from the generated secret.
 Additionally, note the `grep11` reference to the generated private key, which is used in a later step.